 Find out more about our awards, accreditations and affiliations here.

-In both 2021 and 2022, we were recognised as 'World Class to Work For' by Best Companies, the organisation that ranks the UK's top employers.
+For three years running we are recognised as 'World Class to Work For' by Best Companies, the organisation that ranks the UK's top employers.
 Based on a detailed assessment and employee feedback, we were awarded the maximum three out of three stars.
 This is only given to organisations that demonstrate an exceptional level of employee engagement.

 In addition to our 'World Class to Work For' status, Tritility has also been recognised as one of the top 10 mid-sized companies to work for in the UK, two years running.
 According to Best Companies UK, "Tritility's exemplary care of its employees during the pandemic has led to it being hailed an example to other businesses."